mui/toolpad/examples/core-auth-nextjs-passkey/README.md

 docker run --name postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres
 ```

-2. For the database created above, the connection string will be `postgresql://postgres:postgres@localhost:5432/postgres`.
+2. For the database created above, the connection string is `postgresql://postgres:postgres@localhost:5432/postgres`.

 3. Update the `DATABASE_URL` environment variable in the `.env` file with the connection string for the database you created above.